 kingdom and the human society, are not related to the highest in any abstract or mechanical way.
 They are one in and through that which is universal about them.
 All parts in the universe share in the light of this universal spirit and possess specific features on account of the special functions which they have to perform.
 The parts are not self-subsistent factors, but are dependent aspects of the one.

 Relation between Brahman and Atman

 It has been declared that the Brahman and the Atman

 The conscious totality of all effects is Brahma or Hiranyagarbha.
 It is not radically different from the Brahman.
 Brahman is the simple, individual, absolutely self-identical, One, without a second.
-Once He is looked at as the creator or Isvara, again as the Created or Hiranyagarbha.
-Even this Brahma comes from the Brahman.
-He is the source of Brahma"; the entire objective universe is sustained by this knowing subject.
+Once He is looked as the creator or Ishwar, again as the Created or Hiranyagarbha.
+Even He is the source of Brahma.
+The entire objective universe is sustained by this knowing subject.
 While the individual subjects pass away, he lives contemplating the world.
 When one identifies the Atman with ones body, Brahman becomes the Cosmos or the Virat.
-Virat is the all, the hypostasisation of the conception of the world as a whole.
+Virat is the all, the hypostatisation of the conception of the world as a whole.
 It is the totality of things, the sum of all existence.
 Brahma is the same manifested in the subtle matter of the universe.
-The supreme self beyond cause and effect is the Brahman, but when it becomes self-conscious with a non-ego opposed evolves the Isvara.
+The supreme self beyond cause and effect is the Brahman, but when it becomes self-conscious with a non-ego opposed evolves the Ishwar.